chinmaykoshe/pdf-merge-extension/README.md

-# Smart PDF Merger - Chrome Extension
+# PDF Merge Extension - Chrome Extension

 **Description:**
 A lightweight Chrome extension to merge multiple PDF files, preview the first page of each PDF, reorder pages via drag-and-drop, and download the merged PDF instantly.
 Supports automatic renaming and removal of special characters in filenames.